 5. Utilize Time Tracking

-In conclusion, here are the key takeaways to remember about time management
+In conclusion, here are the key takeaways to remember about time management in restaurants -

 - Time management is crucial to ensure business and employee success.
 Because time is limited, it's important to optimize productivity and instill discipline through effective time management.